Sunday, April 29, 2007

 Adapted from Essentials of Classic Italian Cooking by Marcella Hazan (Knopf, 1992)

 The amount here is for six slices of bread, which will probably disappear as fast as you serve them.
-I usually use bread I make from Jim Lahey’s groundbreaking recipe for No-Knead Bread.
+I usually use bread I make from Jim Lahey’s groundbreaking No-Knead Bread.

 A few grindings of black pepper